MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-create-resources.md

 1. In the **Select members** pane that opens, search for the name of the user that you want to add the role assignment for.
 Select the user and then select **Select**.
 1. Continue through the wizard and select **Review + assign** to add the role assignment.

-Repeat the previous steps to also add the **Search Service Contributor** role to the Azure AI Search service.
+Repeat these steps to also add the **Search Service Contributor** role to the Azure AI Search service.

 You're now ready to hand off the project to a developer to build the chat application.
 The developer will use the prompt flow SDK to build, configure, evaluate, and deploy the chat app for your retail company called Contoso Trek.